 The Doctoral Program curriculum requires that students take courses in their functional area, as well as at least 4 elective courses and 4 research methodology courses.
 All must be doctoral level courses.
 There may be additional requirements that vary by department.
-Please see the Doctoral Program website for details.
 In addition, all students must complete five research practica and one teaching practicum.